UniversalDependencies/UD_Middle_French-ALTM/README.md

 Sentences written completely in Latin were excluded.
 If Latin words occur in French sentences, the token contains the tag Lang=la and is lemmatised with a Latin lemma.

 Where morpological features are concerned, verbs and auxiliaries are annotated in verb forms (VerbForm): Inf (infinitive), Fin (conjugated) and Part (participle).
 Congujated forms are annotated in Person and Number.
 Pronouns are annotated in type (PronType: Dem for demonstrative, Ind for indefinite, Prs for personal and Rel for relative).
 Reflexive and possessive pronouns are also tagged (Reflexive=Yes and Poss=Yes).
+Determiners are annotated using PronType feature (Art for articles, Dem for demonstratives, Ind for indefinite).
+Possessive determiners have are annotated Poss=Yes.

 Please note that Middle_French-ALTM treebank is still under development and new material will be added to the collection in future UD releases.
 Please do not hesitate to contact us is you have any questions, suggestions or comments.